Proposals for large co-living complex gets go ahead in Dun Laoghaire

 “This is a pragmatic decision based on Ireland’s need to embrace new tenure types,” chief executive Mike Flannery said.

-“The Bord recognise that there is a place for co-living within the Irish housing market and we look forward to delivering this new and innovative form of accommodation”.
+“The board recognise that there is a place for co-living within the Irish housing market and we look forward to delivering this new and innovative form of accommodation.”

 The statement went on to say that Ireland “needs new models of housing to cater for changing demographics, living habits and employment patterns.
 Co-living is one such response to these changes”.